WildHealth Data Model

 Animal Source Record

-An Animal Source can be either dead, diseased, poisoned, infected, injured, or healthy at time t.
-An Animal Source Record with an observed health status “live healthy” can be part of an Event depending on the Event definition (e.g., a healthy animal of species X next to dead animals of species X, Y, and Z; or healthy animals captured for Specimen collection).
+An Animal Source Record can be categorized as dead, diseased, injured, or healthy at time t.
+A live, healthy Animal Source Record can still be part of an Event, depending on the Event’s definition (e.g., a healthy animal of species X observed near dead animals of species X, Y, and Z, or live animals captured for Specimen collection).

-An Animal Source Record can be used directly for a Diagnostic (e.g., X-rays in a live animal at time t).
-The data model can accommodate Diagnostics applied to the individual itself rather than a Specimen taken from that Animal Source.
+An Animal Source Record can be used directly for a Diagnostic (e.g., performing X-rays on a live animal at time t).
+The data model supports Diagnostics applied to the individual itself, rather than only to Specimens collected from the animal.

 Vaccination